New physics in $WW\gamma$ at one loop via Majorana neutrinos: Estimations and discussion

 where the contributions from light and heavy neutrinos, $\nu_k$ and $N_k$, have been separated from each other.
-We express the $3\times3$ matrix $\xi$ as
+We express the $3\times3$ matrix $\xi$, defined in Eq.~(\ref{xidef}), as

-where $X$ is a $3\times3$ matrix whose largest entry has magnitude $1$, whereas $\lambda$ is some positive real number which equals the modulus of the largest entry of $\xi$, so $\lambda<1$.
+where $X$ is a $3\times3$ matrix whose largest entry has magnitude $1$, whereas $\hat\rho$ is some positive real number which equals the modulus of the largest entry of $\xi$, so $\hat\rho<1$.
 Thus, the $3\times3$ matrices ${\cal B}_\nu$ and ${\cal B}_N$, whose entries are ${\cal B}_{\alpha\nu}$ and ${\cal B}_{\alpha N}$, respectively, are expressed as

 The presence of the matrices $X$ and $J$ anticipates the involvement of a large number of parameters.
 We have tested different $X$ textures to estimate heavy-neutrino contributions to $\Delta\kappa$ and $\Delta Q$, but found no important variations of our results.
-For the sake of practicality, and aiming at an estimation of the new-physics effects carried by our analytical results, we take $X={\bf 1}_3$ and $J={\bf 1}_3$.\\
+So, for the sake of practicality, and aiming at an estimation of the new-physics effects carried by our analytical results, we take $X={\bf 1}_3$ and $J={\bf 1}_3$.
+As we commented before, in Section~\ref{theory}, the lepton-mixing matrix $V^\ell$, which appears in Eqs.~(\ref{Bnuapproximation}) and (\ref{BNapproximation}), needs not to be unitary.
+However, for practical purposes, in our estimations we assume that this matrix is approximately unitary, and then we use it as if it was the PMNS matrix, that is, we take $V^\ell\to{\cal U}_{\rm PMNS}$. \\

 The PMNS matrix is given, in any context of Majorana neutrinos, as ${\cal U}_{\rm PMNS}={\cal U}_{\rm D}\,{\cal U}_{\rm M}$.
 On the one hand, the $3\times3$ unitary matrix ${\cal U}_{\rm D}$ can be conveniently parametrized in terms of three mixing angles and one phase as~\cite{GiKi} \begin{widetext}